100 Things You Should Never Throw Out (and How to Reuse Them)

 Don’t go crazy collecting cardboard boxes because they can be big pieces of clutter, but keep some around for projects.
 This innovative, flexible shoe rack uses repurposed cardboard boxes that have been cut, folded and held into triangle shapes with colorful tape.
 Attach as many as you need for a fun and stylish shoe storage solution.
 If you prefer a shoe rack made of wood, check out this one with classic modern style.

 Photo: Courtesy of A Piece of Rainbow

 Where space is at a premium, a repurposed dresser makes an ideal kitchen island.
-And as there is virtually no construction involved, it is one of many ways to give your kitchen a quick facelift.
+And since there is virtually no construction involved, it is one of many ways to give your kitchen a quick facelift.
 Look for dressers with deep drawers and interesting detail to make this work in your space.

 Photo: Courtesy of DIY Show off

 Purchasing cotton rags for painting, cleaning or dusting projects can get expensive.
 Make your own rags for free using old T-shirts and other unused garments.
 A few minutes with a pair of scissors or utility knife set up like this is all it takes to convert unwanted clothing into useful rags.

 Used or Leftover Building Materials

 Salvaging used or leftover building materials is a great way to save a few dollars.
 Visit a nearby construction site and speak to the project supervisor.
 Often they will let you dumpster dive for discarded materials.
 This is not only good for your wallet but also the environment, because it keeps junk out of the landfill.
 Plus, used materials often have a unique patina, which could add extra appeal to your project.
 You might even be able to build a tiny house like one of these with repurposed materials.